 * Note: All holy days begin the previous evening at sunset.

 Q. What If the Crescent Moon Was Visible Earlier in America Than Jerusalem?

 More of a statement than a question.
 The crescent moon was visible from Dallas, TX at sundown on March 12th, 2013.
 Since the Creator uses the laws of nature to determine times and seasons, wouldn’t it stand that if communication wasn’t as prevalent as it is today, (years ago), that those who were viewing the crescent would have started their month from their actual viewing?
 Thus their feast days may be one day different than those in other parts of the world.

 - Torah Keeper

 A. In ancient Israel, thanks to the prophets with the Holy Spirit and the priests with their urim and thumim, the revelation from God needed to know when the years (Ex 12:2) and months began and even which day was Sabbath (Ex 16) was readily available.
 Since it was a single tiny nation keeping the feasts, disseminating this revelation nationwide was not hard.

-In the Millennium, all nations will keep Torah (Zech 14:16; Isa 66:23) (although it will be updated for the 21st century and not resemble ancient Israel's Torah as much as people think).
+In the Millennium, all nations will keep Torah (Zech 14:16; Isa 66:23) (although it will be updated for the 21st century, not resembling ancient Israel's Torah as much as people think).
 I can't imagine the world will calculate the days the way that many Torah Keepers (TK) practice today, i.e., based off local local barley and lunar observations.
 This would have the world out of sync keeping feasts a day or even a month apart.
 One might argue that this is not strange since people around the world already keep Sabbath at different times.
 However, Sabbath is still on the same day or date in each time zone.

 Instead of a local-observations-based system, prophecy seems to indicate about the Millennium that Jerusalem will be the standard and headquarters for the Torah or instruction of God: